davsjob/Deep_Learning_Image_analysis/README.md

-## Assignments and files for advanced level course in deep learning.
+## Assignments and files for advanced level course in deep learning for image analysis (DL4IA).
-Name DL4IA given by Uppsala University.
+Uppsala University.